pragatipratishrutiswain/PID-7-BCG-Climate-and-Sustainability-Simulation/README.md

 4️⃣ Leadership

 Once a company satisfies the score in its current level, it can move up to the next level.
 Each level has a score band ranging from D- (lowest) to A (highest).

-See the diagrams below and complete the quick knowledge c